LLMs + Persona-Plug = Personalized LLMs: Methodology

 \subsection{Comparison with Previous Models}

-To highlight the advantages of the proposed \ours{} model, we provide a detailed comparison with existing methods.
+To highlight the advantages of the \ours{} model, we provide a comparison with existing methods.

 \textbf{\ours{} vs. Fine-tuned Methods}\quad Both the fine-tuned personalization methods~\cite{MiLP, OPPU} and our \ours{} model train the personalized framework to capture user general interests to guide personalized language generation, leading to promising performances.
-Besides, \ours{} model has two additional advantages: (1)~In training, unlike fine-tuned methods that require training a separate LLM for each user, \ours{} trains a shared encoder to capture personalized user information.
-This significantly reduces training costs and complexity.
+Besides, \ours{} model has two additional advantages: (1)~In training, unlike fine-tuned methods that require training a separate LLM for each user relying on their own limited data, \ours{} trains a shared encoder to capture personalized user information using all data more efficiently and effectively.
 (2)~In inference, \ours{} operates in a plug-and-play manner, where a single LLM is used for all users, with user-specific personalized embeddings provided as input.
 This is highly advantageous for LLM service providers, as it enables the deployment of a single model to deliver effective personalization across users, streamlining infrastructure and maintenance.

 \textbf{\ours{} vs. Retrieval-based Methods}\quad Retrieval-based methods achieve personalization by selecting relevant user historical behaviors.
 Similarly, \ours{} incorporates an input-aware attention mechanism to evaluate the relevance of each behavior.
-However, unlike retrieval-based approaches that focus only on the most relevant behaviors, \ours{} assigns dynamic weights to all historical behaviors.
-This allows it to capture a more comprehensive view of the user's general interests and preferences across their entire history, leading to improved personalization outputs. \ours{} model can also be directly optimized in an end-to-end manner relying on the language modeling losses, where most previous retrieval-based LLMs may only utilize the feedback from LLM's output to produce pseudo gradients.
+However, unlike retrieval-based approaches that focus only on the most relevant behaviors, \ours{} assigns dynamic weights to all behaviors.
+This allows it to capture a more comprehensive view of the user's general preferences across their entire history, leading to improved personalization outputs.
+Furthermore, while retrieval-based LLMs need to record the whole user histories for retrieval, \ours{} only utilizes user embeddings, which can be produced by users themselves through the lightweight user embedder, which can better protect user privacy.